Where to start

 Deciding what’s best for you

 We cannot advise on what is right for you as there are a variety of factors that can affect this decision.
-One example of this is depending on your chosen career plans you could be required to have a credit check which could show your previous financial decisions, which could then affect your chances of getting the job.
-We strongly advise that if you are experiencing financial difficulties that you speak to your creditor(s) first, to see if there are any options you can explore.
-If you are experiencing difficulty repaying your Credit Union loan, we encourage you to get in touch with us to see what we can do to help you.
+We strongly advise you to speak to your creditor(s) if you are experiencing financial difficulty.
+If you are experiencing difficulty repaying your Credit Union loan, we encourage you to get in touch to see how we can help.
 You can call us on 0161 741 3160, or email us at info@no1copperpot.com where we will arrange to contact you and talk about your situation.

-You may find talking to a Debt Adviser could help you sort out your finances, as they can give you impartial advice.
+You may find talking to a Debt Adviser could help, as they can give you impartial advice.
 There are a variety of Debt Advisers, but we suggest that you talk to a free of charge adviser.
-This would mean if you were to go into one of the above plans that all your repayments would go towards your debt.
+The Money Helper website may help you when seeking further help.
 It’s important that even if you are to choose a fee-paying provider that you ensure they are authorised by the Financial Conduct Authority (FCA) to ensure they meet the agreed standards.